oneapi-src/oneDNN/rfcs/20201119-change-memory-init-behavior/README.md

 The notable things to remark here are:
-- zero-padding in (3) is redundant, since the p0 execution already garentees that the memory in y_handle is properly zero padded,
+- zero-padding in (3) is redundant, since the p0 execution already guarantees that the memory in y_handle is properly zero padded,
 - the zero padding in (1) and (3) is not necessary for primitive implementations that support tail handling (e.g. GEMM based primitives).